Ed Rubinoff

-Edward 'Ed' Rubinoff (born July 12, 1935) is an American male former tennis player who was active in the 1960s.
+Edward 'Ed' Rubinoff (born July 12, 1935) is an American former tennis player who was active in the 1960s.
 He won the 1952 singles title at the Orange Bowl junior tennis tournament, and the 1953 mixed doubles title the following year.
 At the US Open, he was a mixed doubles finalist three times.
 At the 1969 Maccabiah Games in Israel, he won a gold medal in mixed doubles with Julie Heldman.

-Rubinoff played collegiate tennis for the Miami Hurricanes at the University of Miami in Coral Gables, Florida.
+Rubinoff played collegiate tennis for the University of Miami in Coral Gables, Florida.

 Biography

 Rubinoff was born in Brooklyn, New York and at age 10 moved to Miami Beach, Florida.
-He became captain of the Miami Beach Senior High School tennis team, and in 1952 won the National Scholastic singles and doubles titles.
+He became captain of the Miami Beach Senior High School tennis team, and in 1952, he won the National Scholastic singles and doubles titles.
 He received a full scholarship to the University of Miami.

-In 1952, he won the singles title at the Orange Bowl junior tennis tournament and in 1953, the mixed doubles title with Sylvia Ger.
-In 1962 he won the doubles title with Gardnar Mulloy at the Monte Carlo Championhships.
+In 1952, he won the singles title at the Orange Bowl junior tennis tournament, and in 1953, he won the mixed doubles title with Sylvia Ger.
+In 1962 he won the doubles title with Gardnar Mulloy at the Monte Carlo Championships.

 His best performances at the Grand Slam tournaments were achieved in the mixed doubles where he was a runner-up at the US Open on three occasions.
 In 1963, he reached the final with Judy Tegart and lost to Margaret Court and Ken Fletcher in three sets.
 In 1964, Tegart and Rubinoff were defeated in the final by Margaret Court and John Newcombe.
 His last appearance in the final came in 1966 when he teamed with Carol Aucamp and were beaten in straight sets in the final by Donna Floyd and Owen Davidson.

 Rubinoff competed in the Wimbledon Championships in 1962 and 1963, entering all three events (singles, doubles, mixed).
-He reached the second round of the singles event in 1963.
-In the doubles, he teamed with compatriot Gardnar Mulloy in 1962 and lost in the second round to eventual champions Fred Stolle and Bob Hewitt.
-With Donna Floyd, he reached the third round in the mixed doubles in 1963.